estiens/nanoleaf_ruby/README.md

 `api.generate_auth_token` returns a new auth token if the Nanoleaf has been set into the new user mode (hold the power button for 5 seconds until the light starts blinking)

-note: If you are setting up the nanoleaf for the first time and you know the IP address but don't have a token, you can instantiate the API with a bogus string for the token and still run this command, however no other command will work
+note: If you are setting up the panel for the first time and you know the IP address but don't have a token, you can instantiate the API with a bogus string for the token and still run this command, however no other command will work

 ```ruby
 api = NanoleafRuby::Api.new(ip_address: '192.161.1.1:16021', token: 'foobar')